- Why should I travel with PATH Journeys?

 - What happens after I return from a PATH Journeys trip?

 If you are reading this, there’s a good chance that you are already deeply concerned about the health inequities faced by people in the developing world.
-You know the statistics, you’ve read the stories, you may even have offered your support.
+You know the statistics, you’ve read the stories, and you may even have offered your support.

 What PATH Journeys offers is something more: the rare opportunity to see the challenges of global health and some of the world’s most innovative solutions—in person.
 As one of a small group of travelers, you’ll interact directly with the visionaries who are helping create new hope for poor countries and with the individuals whose lives are changing every day.
+Learn more about the program and our upcoming trips on our PATH Journeys website.

 It’s all too easy for visitors to the developing world to see only poverty and suffering, inequities and ill health.
 PATH Journeys offers the chance to see the real hope that our work is bringing—with help from people like you.
+Read firsthand accounts of past trips in our PATH Journeys blog series.

 If you have concerns, please contact us to verify that a given trip will not be overly challenging for you or members of your family.